 ParseHub can easily navigate through a series of pages linked by a 'Next' button to scrape them.
-However, this isn't always possible, if there is no next button on the page.
+However, this isn't possible if there is no next button on the page.

 With a few easy steps, pages like this can be scraped through just the same.

 How to scrape multiple pages without a "Next" button